Essay mill: Criticism and controversy

-The academic community has criticized essay mill companies for helping students to commit academic fraud.
+The academic community has criticized essay mill companies for helping students commit academic fraud.

-Some essay mills have defended themselves against criticism by claiming that they are selling pre-written examples which students can use as guidelines and models for the student's own work.
-In 2002, a UK-based essay mill called Elizabeth Hall Associates required students purchasing essays to sign a disclaimer stating that "any material provided by Elizabeth Hall Associates [is] on the understanding that it is a guidance model only."
-Other essay mills claim that they are "scholarly publishing houses" that provide students with essays that the student can then cite in the student's own work.
+Some essay mills have defended themselves against criticism by claiming that they are selling pre-written examples that students can use as guidelines and models for their work.
+In 2002, the UK-based essay mill Elizabeth Hall Associates required students purchasing essays to sign a disclaimer that "any material provided by Elizabeth Hall Associates [is] on the understanding that it is a guidance model only."
+Other essay mills claim that they are "scholarly publishing houses" that provide students with essays that they can cite in their work.

 Students from different academic backgrounds have used essay mills.
 Many prestigious universities and colleges have caught their students turning in papers they bought from essay mills.
 The University of California, San Diego caught 600 students cheating in one year.
 One of the forms of cheating was turning in papers bought from essay mills.

 Term paper mills bring up ethical controversies.
-Some people view them as unethical, others as completely moral.
+Some people view them as unethical, others as unobjectionable.
 People view essay mills as ethical for different reasons.
 Some customers say they use essay mills as a form of proofreading.
-Essay mill writers will read their writing only to make comments and feedback about content and grammar mistakes.
+Essay mill writers read their writing only to make comments and feedback about content and grammar mistakes.
 They also turn to essay mills to ensure that all citations are correct.
 Some customers claim they turn to essay mills because society has put too much pressure on students to achieve academic success.
-GPAs and grades are greatly stressed in schools which causes students to worry and make them feel like they cannot meet their deadlines.
+GPAs and grades are greatly stressed in schools, causing students to worry that they cannot meet their deadlines.
 Some students turn to paper mills to get a paper handed in on time.
 Essay mills have been compared to business situations.
 Some students view term paper mills as equivalent to companies outsourcing labor, a norm for businesses, insinuating that using term paper mills should be socially acceptable.